ria-ee/X-Road-opmonitor/docs/opendata/user_guide/ug_opendata_interface.md

 ## Column constraints

-When we change the date to (sample: September 20, 2017) and select "id", "messageid", and "totalDuration"
+When we change the date to (sample: September 20, 2017) and select "id" and "totalDuration"

 ![Interface datetimepicker](../../img/opendata/4_interface_20_sept_col_subset_1.png
  "Interface datetimepicker")